Vocabulary

 - "4 divides 5."

-): All possible elements within the realm of discussion. - Open Sentence: A propsoition dependent on a variable within the universe.
+- Open Sentence: A proposition dependent on a variable within the universe.

-): is true iff the truth set of is . - Existential Quantifier (
+- Universal Quantifier (): is true iff the truth set of is .

-): is true iff the truth set of is non-empty. - Unique Quantifier (
+- Existential Quantifier (): is true iff the truth set of is non-empty.

-): is true iff the truth set of contains only one value. - Set: A collection of unique elements that cannot contain itself.
+- Set: A collection of unique elements that cannot contain itself.
 (Sets can be elements!)

 - Argot: The standard human language used to describe logical statements.